Starfish-develop/Starfish/README.md

 # Before the 1.0 paper release

-1. Test the new libraries to make sure the pre-convolved spectra actually work
+1. Time the new libraries to see if we should bother keeping PyFFTW

 2. Transfer the covariance kernels to velocity space
 3. Remove the h in the line kernel